Diffusion Models Generate Images Like Painters: an Analytical Theory of Outline First, Details Later: Salient observations about image generation

-We also studied the geometry of reverse diffusion trajectories.
+\paragraph{What is the shape of individual trajectories?} We also studied the geometry of reverse diffusion trajectories.
 Although the dimensionality of image/latent space is quite large, individual trajectories are effectively two-dimensional: the average variance explained by the top two principal components (PCs) is 99.98\% for our CelebA model, and 99.54\% for Stable Diffusion (see Table \ref{sec:traj_geom_stats} and Fig. \ref{fig:traj_geom_stats}).
-To good approximation, $\vec{x}_t$ always remains in the plane defined by the initial noise $\vec{x}_T$ and the final state $\vec{x}_0$: the variance explained by a projection onto this 2D plane is higher than 99.2\% for all models.
+To good approximation, $\mathbf{x}_t$ always remains in the plane defined by the initial noise $\mathbf{x}_T$ and the final state $\mathbf{x}_0$: the variance explained by a projection onto this 2D plane is higher than 99.2\% for all models.
 Furthermore, the reverse diffusion trajectory is well-approximated by a rotation within this plane (Fig. \ref{fig:initial_obs}B), i.e.